Coder4916/Think-In-Space/README.md

 ### **Responsiveness**

-I used web developer tools extensively throughout the project to update and correct code, adjust website aesthetics, and check/improve and confirm responsiveness on different devices, using a Bootstrap 'Mobile First' approach.
+I used web developer tools extensively throughout the project to update and correct code, adjust website aesthetics, and check/improve and confirm responsiveness accross all devices, using a Bootstrap 'Mobile First' approach.

 Below are some examples of sections that I have tested and checked for full responsiveness on all devices.
 These images show the sections at each [Breakpoint](https://getbootstrap.com/docs/5.3/layout/breakpoints/#core-concepts).